nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint4.md

 **Actual Results**:
 - The user can submit a request to join the group successfully.
 - After joining, the user is able to interact with other group members within the designated area.
-- search

 ---

-## Test Case: TC_CreateGroup_01 - Creating a New Group
+## Test Case: TC_CreateGroup_01 - Acceptance System

-**User Story**: Create a Group
+**User Story**: Acceptance System
 **URL**: [Create a Group Issue](https://github.com/nicoguerra18/EventConnect-App/issues/20) **Acceptance Criteria**:
+1. Invited users should receive a notification about the invitation.
-1. Users have the option to create a new group.
+2. Invited users must have the option to accept or decline the invitation.
-2. The creator can set up group details such as name, description, and privacy settings.

 **Preconditions**:
 - User is logged in to the application and has permissions to create a group.